DataDog/datadog-agent/docs/public/components/creating-components.md

     }
     ```

-If we peace all together our component code looks like this:
+All together, the component code looks like the following:

 === ":octicons-file-code-16: comp/compression/fx-zstd/component.go"
     ```go